orestropi/P1-Networking/README.md

 All tasks are attempted and implemented

+FYI:This was only tested for the QRCode png file given to us(stored in directory)

 How to Run the Program:

 First run the command "make all" in the project directory